babsey/ng4-d3-chart/README.md

 The code for docker was adapted from angular4-docker-example (<https://github.com/avatsaev/angular4-docker-example>)

-Run `npm run docker-build` or `docker build -t ng4-d3-chart .` to build docker image.
+Run `docker build -t ng4-d3-chart .` to build docker image.

 ### Run docker container

-Run `npm run docker` or `docker run -d -p 8080:80 ng4-d3-chart` to start docker container.
+Run `docker run -d -p 8080:80 ng4-d3-chart` to start docker container.
 The app will be available at `http://localhost:8080/`.
 You can easily tweak the nginx config in ```nginx/default.conf```

 ## Running unit tests